 - Students who have not received this award more than twice

-The United Minds Inspiring Innovation (UMII) Scholarship application for the spring 2020 term is now open.
+The United Minds Inspiring Innovation (UMII) Scholarship application for the spring 2020 term is closed.
 Please visit the News page for more information.

 Private Loans may be utilized to finance educational expenses.
 When selecting a private loan, students should consider using FASTChoice, a compilation of lenders who are selected by our staff because of their friendly lending practices.